Meet the Counseling Staff

 I work with individuals ages 13 and up, Families, Couples, Dual Diagnosis, Substance Abuse Issues, Mood Disorders, Life Transitions, Grief, Parenting Issues, MH/SA Assessments.
 I also offer clinical supervision for Licensed Clinical Mental Health Counselor’s and Substance Abuse Professionals.

 I engage clients with a Person Centered and Solution Focused approach to cater to each individual’s need.
 Through Motivational Interviewing and Cognitive Behavioral Therapy we will work on addressing struggles and identify ways to resolve them.
-I currently offer couples intensives and marathon sessions utilizing the Gottman Method.
+I also utilize the Gottman Method in couple’s work and am trained in the modality of Brain Spotting

 Today is a new day and with new days come new opportunities to make healthy and positive changes in your life.
 Whether you are struggling from everyday stressors to more significant problems such as addiction or mental health issues this can be a new day for you as well.
 It is never too late to seek help and make change in your life.